 Those people that make key decisions about investing and where to invest in the stock markets are buying today based on what they feel will happen in the future.
 They are making a bet with their money on what is going to happen in the future so if the stock market declines, that means that investors are feeling that the larger companies which are represented on the stock market are going to start doing worse in the future.

-What happens in larger companies often trickles down because they spend their money with mid-tier organizations who then spend their money with SMEs, and of course, all of those employees through that chain, who may experience lower wages or job losses that also impact the SME.
+What happens in larger companies often trickles down because they spend their money with mid-tier organisations who then spend their money with SMEs, and of course, all of those employees through that chain, who may experience lower wages or job losses that also impact the SME.

 When the stock market goes down, that can be an indicator that the general economy is about six months away from experiencing a similar pain.
-We will talk in a future video about how some of these indicators are not Universal and how your business response needs to be different.
+We will talk in a future video about how some of these indicators are not universal and how your business response needs to be different.

 Next Steps